munichpavel/munichpavel.github.io/_posts/2023-02-10-data-contracts.md

 Characteristics of an effective data expectation agreement process are

-1. Recognition that the process is iterative changes can be managed but not completely eliminated
+1. Recognition that the process is iterative - changes can be managed but not completely eliminated
 1. High level of transparency among stakeholders on data expectations

-The first point is especially important for AI Solutions, and present to a lesser degree--if not entirely missing--in other types of software.
+The first point is especially important for AI solutions, and present to a lesser degree--if not entirely missing--in other types of software.
 This difference arises from the highly exploratory nature of AI solutions in the early phases.
 Even in the more mature project phases the "learning" component of machine learning / AI means that iterating on data expectations never completely goes away.

 The second point is made harder by the iterative and exploratory nature of early stage AI work, but, if done well, can cut down on the iterations required.
 A typical situation encountered is that the Data Scientists and Engineers request of the business colleague data deliveries from (often legacy) systems from another part of the organization for some model development.
-The data science and engineering team does not know the legacy sources on the data producer side, and the business colleagues (including business analysts who create data extracts from legacy databases plus IT colleagues responsible for these databases) do not typically understand required data expectations for machine learning models.
+The data science and engineering team does not know the legacy sources on the data producer side, and the business colleagues (including business analysts who create data extracts from legacy databases plus IT colleagues responsible for these databases) do not typically understand required data expectations for machine learning models. <mark>Consinder moving this to the top/intro - since it explains the initial challenge very well.</mark>

 Put bluntly, transparency on data expectations among shareholders is typically very hard.
 Typically the data scientists and engineers get initial deliveries from their business partners based on schema concerns (delivery file format, required fields) but not on instance concerns (reference values, nulls) or change concerns.
 During initial exploratory analyses and modeling, the data scientists and engineers find required data expectations that are not met, and feed this back to the business by showing plots or data sample extracts.
 This process results in increased transparency, but slowly and with multiple iterations required.